 Boil them in the vinegar for five minutes.
 The mushrooms will want to float.
 Use tongs or something to submerge them as much as you can.
 Fish out the mushrooms and put them between paper towels again and gently squeeze them to remove some of the vinegar.

 Lay the mushrooms on a clean cloth to dry.
 Let them air dry until they are no longer damp, but still pliable.
 Don’t let them dry out into leather.
 Turn the mushrooms once or twice during this time.
-This will take between 12-24 hours, depending on how dry it is in your house and how much air circulation you have going.
+This will take between 12 to 24 hours, depending on how dry it is in your house and how much air circulation you have going.
+You can also use a dehydrator to speed up the process, but keep an eye on it: Mushrooms can go from perfect to leather in a hurry if you’re not careful!

 Put the oil, lemon zest, oregano and chile in a bowl and toss the mushrooms in them.
 Pack this into glass jars.
 Use a chopstick or some other kind of clean stick to poke around the jar — you want to find and remove as many air bubbles as possible.
 Make sure the mushrooms are submerged in the oil.